- HomeKit bridge session expired after the update

 Symptoms

-- Siri commands fail while MyQ still works
+- Siri commands fail while myQ still works

-- Issue started after iOS or tvOS update
+- Issue started after an iOS/tvOS update

-- Home automations stopped for garage door
+- Home automations stopped for the garage

-- Restart helps briefly then issue returns
+- A restart helps briefly then it returns

 Recognize these?
 Here's what usually causes it.